 - ¼ teaspoon black pepper

-- Add the soy curls to a large mixing bowl and cover with vegetable broth.
-Let them soak and rehydrate for 10 minutes.
-After 10 minutes, strain them and squeeze the excess water out.2 cups soy curls, vegetable broth
+- Dissolve the vegan chicken bouillon paste into three cups of water on the stove.
+Bring it to a low simmer.
+Add the soy curls to a large mixing bowl and cover with broth.
+Let them soak and rehydrate for 15 minutes.
+After 15 minutes, strain them and squeeze the excess water out and chop them up a little bit.2 cups soy curls, 3 cups vegan chicken broth

 - Add the soy curls to a large mixing bowl and add in the rest of the ingredients.
 Stir well.
 Serve on top of bread or baguette to make a sandwich.
 Add some fresh tomatoes and lettuce leaves.2 cups soy curls, 2 celery ribs, ¼ red onion, ½ cup chopped walnuts, ½ cup vegan mayonnaise, 1 teaspoon dijon mustard, ½ lemon, 2 teaspoons fresh dill, ½ teaspoon onion powder, ½ teaspoon garlic powder, ½ teaspoon poultry seasoning, ½ teaspoon salt, ½ cup red grapes, ¼ teaspoon black pepper